skilion/jump-and-run/README.md

 ## Music used:

 * from the album "Audionautix: Tech, Urban, Dance" by Jason Shaw
-  * "The Big House" from the album
+  * "The Big House"

 * from the album "Straw Fields" by Rolemusic
-  * "Yellow Dust",
+  * "Yellow Dust"
   * "Leafless Quince Tree"

 * from the album "Utter Mess" by Edward Shallow
-  * "You've Only Yourself To Blame For Your Tragic Loss In Faith",
+  * "You've Only Yourself To Blame For Your Tragic Loss In Faith"
-  * "We Need Cranes, Not Skyhooks",
+  * "We Need Cranes, Not Skyhooks"
   * "Inside (Reprise)"